triton-inference-server/client/src/c++/perf_analyzer/genai-perf/docs/embeddings.md

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

-# Profiling Embeddings Models with GenAI-Perf
+# Profile Embeddings Models with GenAI-Perf

 GenAI-Perf allows you to profile embedding models running on an [OpenAI Embeddings API](https://platform.openai.com/docs/api-reference/embeddings)-compatible server.

-## Creating a Sample Embeddings Input File
+## Create a Sample Embeddings Input File

 To create a sample embeddings input file, use the following command: